Detroit Tigers vs. St. Louis Cardinals Results, Stats, and Recap - September 10, 2020 Gametracker

-ST. LOUIS (AP) Yadier Molina, wearing uniform No. 21 in honor of Roberto Clemente, hit a go-ahead, two-run homer in the second inning that started the St. Louis Cardinals to a 12-2 win over the skidding Detroit Tigers in a doubleheader opener on Thursday.
+In the first game, Yadier Molina, wearing uniform No. 21 in honor of Roberto Clemente, hit a go-ahead, two-run homer in the second inning for the Cardinals.

+Candelario hit a two-run homer in the first game and added a solo shot in the nightcap.

+Jose Cisnero (2-2) picked up the win for the Tigers.
+Giovanny Gallegos (1-2) took the loss.

 The normally stoic Molina jumped into the air after passing first base and appeared to wipe away a tear with his uniform sleeve as he approached home plate.